 In some cases, they may be able to resolve the problem by telling that person that their behaviour was inappropriate, asking them not to do it again, and making sure the behaviour has stopped.

-The person who investigates has to be clear on what actually had happened.
+The person who investigates must be clear on what actually had happened.
 Otherwise, a full investigation would need to be carried out to be fair to the person accused of sexual harassment.

 You should consider asking the person investigating the complaint:

 - what will be the process for dealing with the complaint

 - for the complaint to be handled confidentially